evkx/evkx.github.io/content/guides/understandingrange/_index.md

 The most critical aspect of range is how large the battery is.
 A larger battery means more energy to use.

 Today's model has a battery size between approx 40kWh and 230kWh, with the majority being 60-100kWh.
-The table below shows the net battery size of some of the most popular models.
+The table below shows the usable battery size of some of the most popular models.

 <table class="table table-striped">
 <thead>